linmx0130/PaperNotes/notes.md

 * Authors: Jonathan Long, Evan Shelhamer, Trevor Darrell.
 CVPR 2015.
 * Reading date: 05/02/2017
 * Categories: Computer Vision, Machine Learning
-* Tag: Semantic segmentation, Fully convolutional networks.
+* Tag: Semantic segmentation, Fully convolutional networks

 This paper proposed fully convolutional networks, which are able to take input of arbitrary size.
 As an extension of convolutional neural networks, FCN highlights the translation invariance property.
 Since FCN is able to produce pixel-level output, it is quite suitable for semantic segmentation task.